Parent and Student Information

 Transfers to another program: No Charge.
 Transfer must be into another class that term.
 Transfer requests will only be considered during the first two weeks of a term.

-Deadline to Withdraw: 7 Days prior to start of first class for full refund, 24 hours prior to the start of the second class for full credit.
+Deadline to Withdraw: 7 Days prior to start of first class for full refund, 24 hours prior to the start of the second class for credit.
+Credit is valid for 1-year, after that time the credit expires.

 Cancellation Fee: $25